 What is your enrollment policy?
 Are there any key dates parents should be aware of?

-We would love the opportunity to provide a personalized tour to families who are interested in learning more about St. Richard’s.
-Families are welcome to register for our Personalized Tours on Saturday, Nov.
-6 or families can complete the admissions inquiry form here to schedule a tour.
+Learning more about St. Richard’s.
+Families are welcome to register for our Open House on Thursday, November 2 or families can complete the admissions inquiry form here to schedule a personalized tour.

-While we have a few spots available for the 2021-22 school year, we are beginning to accept applications for the 2022-2023 school year.
+While a few spots are available for the 2023-24 school year, we are beginning to accept applications for the 2024-2025 school year.
 Families are invited to complete the online application.
 Students are selected for admission on the basis of academic potential, developmental and social maturity, school achievement, behavior, and readiness for our program.
 Our community welcomes families of all types — a hallmark since our school opened its doors in 1960.

 - Personalized Tours – Scheduled through the admission department throughout the year